brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-27-help-linux-grow.md

----
-layout: post
-title: Linux Community - Are we really helping it grow?
+# Linux Community - Are we really helping it grow?
----

 [Linux](https://en.wikipedia.org/wiki/Linux) is known to be one of the most robust, complete and customizable operating system.
 It is a matter of fact that you'll find more articles on Linux HOW-TO's than for any other operating system!
 Have you tried to figure out the reason behind this?
 Is it that most Linux users are dumb and they need a lot of HOW-TO articles?
 Or is it that Linux is magically tough and you need a lot of lectureship?